10 Best Laptops For Engineering Students 2024

 It depends.

-- Extremely portable & thin
+- Extremely portable and thin

 - The best keyboards ever designed (super useful for programming)

-- Extremely solid build quality.
+- Extremely solid build quality

 - No need to pay for antivirus or worry about viruses